OfficeDev/Office-Add-in-samples/Samples/hello-world/powerpoint-hello-world/README.md

 An Office Add-in is a web application that can extend Office with additional functionality for the user.
 For example, an add-in can add ribbon buttons, a task pane, or a content pane with the functionality you want.
 Because an Office Add-in is a web application you must provide a web server to host the files.

-The sample contained in this folder is a sample that is designed to run in Excel.
+The sample contained in this folder is a sample that is designed to run in PowerPoint.

 ## Key components